trevisanj/f311/docs/source/index.rst

    pip install pyqt5
    pip install f311

-If pyqt5 fails to install with pip, an alternative is to use apt-get:
+If pyqt5 fails to install with pip, an alternative is to use ``apt-get``:

 .. code:: shell